 - Hurt the tissues around your joint, like a ligament (bone connector), tendon (muscle-bone connector), or muscle

 - Damaged the cartilage cushion inside the joint

 By taking action now, you can help keep the pain from getting in your way.
-See your doctor if it’s severe ─ but if not, try these tips:
+See your doctor if it’s severe - but if not, find out how to relieve joint pain with these tips:

 - For the first 48 hours, think R.I.C.E.

 R = Rest the joint, and keep your weight off of it.